alexnathanson/solar-protocol/docs/api.md

 * name and timestamp aren't required, but may be helpful in the future for debugging

-### API Key
+### Network Key

-The apiKey should be added to the local.json file
+The network key should be added to the secrets.json file

 ### POST